-Sukkot (Feast of Tabernacles) begins on the 15th of Tishrei, the date of the first full moon after the autumnal equinox.
+Sukkot (Feast of Tabernacles) begins on the 15th of Tishrei, the date of the first full moon after the autumn equinox.
 (September/October.)
-This year Sukkot begins the evening of Thursday, September 19th.
-During this “season of our rejoicing”, the Jewish people eat their meals in a tabernacle or booth, covered with boughs but with the sky showing through in remembrance of the wanderings from Egypt to the Promised Land.
+This year Sukkot begins the evening of Wednesday, October 4th and lasts 8 days.
+During this “season of our rejoicing”, the Jewish people eat their meals in a tabernacle or booth, covered with branches but with the sky showing through in remembrance of the wanderings from Egypt to the Promised Land.

-Sukkot (Feast of Tabernacles) is one of the three Pilgrim festivals ordained by God.
-People had to go up to Jerusalem to celebrate the feast in the Temple.
+The Feast of Tabernacles is one of the three festivals appointed by God.
+People were to go up to Jerusalem to celebrate the feast in the Temple.

 “Three times you shall keep a feast to Me in the year: You shall keep the Feast of Unleavened Bread… at the time appointed in the month of Abib… and the Feast of Harvest, the first fruits of your labours which you have sown in the field; and the Feast of Ingathering at the end of the year.
 Three times in the year all your males shall appear before the Lord GOD.”
 Exodus 23:16 (NKJV)

 Being an observant Jew, Jesus celebrated this holiday: